Bertodemus/LeopardLightning/README.md

 Allow members to gain points and ranking based on how many projections they get correct and how active they are on Together Against

+### Event Control
+**Event management would allow for a better user experience**

+There are a number of additional functionalities that would make for a better user experience.
+Eventually, the events commenting and voting features would close after the event is finished.
+This would allow members to see which opponent won...without people knowing the outcome.
+Also, creating a search bar would allow members to quickly find an event.

+### Top Events and Highlights
+**Show the people what they want to see**

+Everyone loves highlights and top events when to comes to compeititons.
+We would like to give our members that experience.
+Adding a "Top Events" page would allow members to see where others are commenting and voting the most at that time.
+Additionally, allowing members to view and vote on top highlights throughout would add more interaction with the app.

 ## Links and Screenshots